 Makes as many as you want to cook.

 The timing for one egg or a dozen is the same, as long as you don’t have all the eggs touching when you’re cooking multiple ones in the same tray.
 It’s tempting to just put the whole carton in if you want to cook a lot, but don’t – the carboard acts as a thermal barrier and your eggs won’t cook properly.
 I separate mine using a scrunched up piece of paper towel.

 Room temperature eggs.
 The times below are for 59g (extra large Aus/US or large UK)

-Put your eggs into a 1/3 size or 2/3 size stainless steel tray, depending on how many you plan to cook, and put the tray into the oven, setting the time as per the below visual guide to obtain yolks cooked to your desired hardness.
+Put your eggs into a 1/3 size or 2/3 size stainless steel tray, depending on how many you plan to cook.
+Put the tray into the oven (be quick - leaving the door open for a long time will take the temperature right down!), setting the time as per the visual guide below to obtain yolks cooked to your desired hardness.